Skip to main content

 • the team you’re working on

-4. Set up your AWS IAM User
+4. Set up your AWS IAM user account

-1. Request a AWS IAM User for the central gds-users AWS account.
+1. Request a AWS user account.

 2. You should receive an email when your account is created.